Decline of the Mughal Empire: Akal Sena

 The Akal Sena, a Sikh military force, was founded by Guru Hargobind. consisting of 700-800 horses, 300-500 cavalrymen, 60 musketeers, and 60 artillery men.
-The Akal Sena fought major battles against the Mughal empire and its allies, winning all four of the major battles in-which Hargobind was leader, as well as more minor skirmishes.
+The Akal Sena fought major battles against the Mughal empire and its allies, winning all four of the major battles in-which Guru Hargobind was leader, as well as more minor skirmishes.
 Guru Tegh Bahadur was executed by beheading in 1675 on the orders of Aurangzeb.
 The Akal Sena was absorbed into the Khalsa Fauj of the Khalsa order formalized by Guru Gobind Singh in Anandpur on 13 April 1699,.

 Early wars

 The going power of the Sikh armies resulted in several conflicts fought between the Sikhs and Mughal Empire throughout the 17th century.
 The battle of Rohilla, was fought in 1621 and was a Sikh victory.
 The Battle of Amritsar was fought during Mukhlis Khan's campaign against Guru Hargobind and the Sikhs on 14 April 1634.
 The Battle of Kartarpur was fought on 25 April 1635.